-Thanks to the generosity of the Herb Clutter family, the scholarship has been increased to $1,000 for the 2020 academic year.
+Thanks to the generosity of the Herb Clutter family, the scholarship was increased to $1,000, beginning in the 2020 academic year.

 “With support of the family, we were able to double the amount of the scholarship in honor of Herb Clutter and what he has done for the wheat industry,” said Justin Gilpin, CEO of Kansas Wheat.
 “This scholarship helps to identify and support new and upcoming future leaders in agriculture.”

 The scholarship fund will award one $1,000 scholarship per year, to a college or university-bound incoming freshman from Kansas, pursuing a career in the field of agriculture.
 To be eligible for the scholarship, applicants must plan to be a full-time student at any two or four year, Kansas college or university.
 Recipients will be selected based on academic achievement, leadership qualities and career objectives focused around the field of agriculture.
 Recipients will receive the scholarship to be applied toward tuition for the student’s college or university education.
 The scholarship is non-renewable.

 “KAWG is proud to support the young men and women who are the future of the wheat industry,” said Gilpin.
 “We’re looking for students who are passionate about agriculture and not only excel in the classroom, but also in their communities and extra-curricular activities.”